sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 #### Implementing Game Over Scenarios

 We are almost finished with basic tic-tac-toe.
 Next, we will implement the functionality to check whether a game is over.
-As you know, there are two end-game scenarios in the cutthroat game of tic-tac-toe: a player wins or a tie is called.
+As you know, there are two end-game scenarios in the cutthroat game of Tic-Tac-Toe: a player wins or a tie is called.
 Let's code each in turn:

 ###### Won Game